Analysis: Price check: Canadiens need more from star goalie | Times Leader

 While it’s true the Canadiens could offer more support for Price, they could use a timely save from him in this series.
 He has made some jaw-dropping stops here and there, but also has allowed 13 goals through three games — the same as the entire semifinal against Vegas — and has a pedestrian .835 save percentage.

 Meanwhile, Andrei Vasilevskiy — who had a margin for error for a soft goal or two in Game 3 — has stopped 92 of 97 shots for a .948 save percentage.
-That has him in the conversation for the Conn Smythe Trophy as playoff MVP, which Price won as the best player in hockey six years ago.
+That has him in the conversation for the Conn Smythe Trophy as playoff MVP.

 “They need Carey Price to be on par with Andrei Vasilevskiy,” NBC Sports analyst Ed Olczyk said.
 “So far, Vaslievskiy has outplayed Carey Price without question.”